syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Creating the Project

-Create a new blank (Xamarin.Forms.Portable) application in Xamarin Studio or Visual Studio for Xamarin.Forms.
+Create a new [blank (Xamarin.Forms.NET Standard) application](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/first-app/?pivots=windows) in Xamarin Studio or Visual Studio for Xamarin.Forms.

 ## Adding the SfListView in Xamarin.Forms